AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_members_unity.md

 #### Transfer the chat group ownership

 Only the chat group owner can call `ChangeGroupOwner` to transfer the ownership to the specified chat group member.
-Once the ownership is transferred, the original chat group owner becomes a regular member.
-The other chat group members receive the `IGroupManagerDelegate#OnOwnerChangedFromGroup` callback.
+Once the ownership is transferred, the original chat group owner becomes a regular member and all the other chat group members receive the `IGroupManagerDelegate#OnOwnerChangedFromGroup` callback.

 The following code sample shows how to transfer the chat group ownership: